 Assessment and Intervention Services

-Our department also houses the California Deaf Education Resource Center, South (CDERC) which provides assessments to Deaf and Hard of Hearing students from 18 months through age 21 years.
+Our department also houses the Southern California Assessment Center for the Deaf/Hard-of-Hearing in collaboration with Thrive Services at CSDR.
+Our assessment services are available for Deaf/Hard-of-Hearing students from 18 months through age 21 years.
 These services are provided, per the Ed Code, free of charge.
 Southern California Local Education Agencies may refer students for these assessments.
-Please contact our department for further information and an application for services.
-CDERC also provides training to mainstream teachers working with Deaf or Hard of Hearing students.
+Please contact our department for further information and an application for assessment services.
+For further information on training for mainstream teachers working with Deaf/Hard-of-Hearing students, please contact Thrive Services.

 Students who apply for admission into CSDR are assessed for eligibility by the Admissions Team which includes the Assessment and Intervention Services Department.
 Student files and assessment histories are reviewed by the Assessment Team to determine assessment needs.
 During temporary placement at CSDR, if recommended, the student is pulled for needed assessments during the 60-day review period.
-Information from the Educational Team as well as assessment data and observations are shared with the IEP team for final decision of placement.
+Information from the Educational Team as well as assessment data and observations are shared with the Individual Education Plan (IEP) team for final decision of placement.

 As required by law for all students in Special Education, the Assessment Team reviews student files due for triennial review.
 The purpose of such reviews is to help determine ongoing eligibility for Special Education, and to review progress over the past three years.
 A report is prepared and shared at the student's triennial IEP meeting.